Avro 730: Design

-The Avro 730 was a very high speed aircraft that was originally designed solely for aerial reconnaissance purposes.
+The Avro 730 was originally designed solely for aerial reconnaissance purposes.
 In order to achieve the desired high speed performance, the aircraft consisted of a long, slender fuselage with a high fineness ratio and a small, tapered, almost rectangular wing that was mounted centrally on the fuselage.
-The wing's relative shortness and straightness enabled the lengthy aerial for the primary reconnaissance sensor, the Red Drover X-band radar, to be contained within the fuselage, as the wing provided little obstruction and therefore little interference with the radar.
+The wing's relative shortness and straightness enabled the lengthy aerial for the primary reconnaissance sensor, the Red Drover X-band radar, to be contained within the fuselage.
 A total of four Armstrong-Siddeley P.156 engines, mounted two apiece in an over-under arrangement of pods positioned at the extreme tips of the wings, provided propulsion.
-The engine nacelles included variable-geometry air intakes while the engines themselves were equipped with convergent-divergent nozzles.
+The engine nacelles included variable-geometry air intakes, while the engines themselves were equipped with convergent-divergent nozzles.
 Alternative arrangements of two or three shock cones could have been installed on the nacelles.

-The aircraft adopted an atypical tail-first configuration; this approach had the effect of greatly reducing trim-drag while also generating increased lift at slower speeds.
-Longitudinal control was provided by the nose-mounted tail plane via trailing edge elevators, lateral control was enacted by ailerons located on the wing's trailing edge, and directional control was achieved by a conventional rudder.
-All four of the primary flight control surfaces were actuated by a quadruple-redundant electro-hydraulic control unit, designed by Boulton Paul.
+The aircraft adopted a canard configuration; this approach had the effect of greatly reducing trim-drag, while also generating increased lift at slower speeds. roll control was provided by the nose-mounted tail plane via trailing edge elevators, pitch control was enacted by ailerons located on the wing's trailing edge, and yaw control was achieved by a conventional rudder.
+All four primary flight control surfaces were actuated by a quadruple-redundant electro-hydraulic control unit, designed by Boulton Paul.
 Fly-by-wire electrical controls and automatic control systems were also to be employed on the type.
-The undercarriage, designed by Dowty Group, used an arrangement of a single centre-fuselage main unit complete with four wheels, a nose unit with two wheels, and a pair of outriggers located on the engine nacelles.
+The undercarriage, designed by Dowty Group, used an arrangement of a single centre-fuselage main unit with four wheels, a nose unit with two wheels, and a pair of outriggers located on the engine nacelles.